Watch 500+ videos on our YouTube channel!

 As a result, Krishna’s parents have been imprisoned for many years.
 Read more about Krishna’s history in the article Devakinanadana Gopala.
-Below are several of the more well-known stories of Krishna’s childhood.
+Below are a few of the more well-known stories of Krishna’s childhood.
 They demonstrates Krishna’s divine powers as well as his mischievous youthful nature.

 Slaying of the Demoness Putana